nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 ## Checking that your node is mixing correctly
 ### Network explorers
-Once you've started your mix node and it connects to the validator, your node will automatically show up in the 'Mix nodes' section of either the Nym Network Explorers:
+Once you've started your Mix Node and it connects to the validator, your node will automatically show up in the 'Mix Nodes' section of either the Nym Network Explorers:

 - [Mainnet](https://explorer.nymtech.net/overview)
 - [Sandbox testnet](https://sandbox-explorer.nymtech.net/)